pulse0ne/JSync/README.md

 When run, will include files modified between the date and time of my birth, and the time of this writing

 ## Future plans
-- What to do about symlinks
 - More file comparison options
-- Option to update last modified timestamp